BlockchainCommons/XID-Quickstart/tutorials/04-peer-endorsement-with-xids.md

 if [ -f "../03-profile-xid/output/bwhacker-xid-with-skills.envelope" ]; then
     XID_DOC=$(cat ../03-profile-xid/output/bwhacker-xid-with-skills.envelope)
 else
-    # If not found, create a clone of the original XID with basic info
     XID_DOC=$(cat output/bwhacker-xid-full.envelope 2>/dev/null || echo "ERROR: BWHacker's XID not found")
 fi
 ```